Materials + Process

 To continue brutalist ideas, I took the areas of construction which would traditionally have been hidden in cabinetmaking and showcased them.
 For example, in Victorian England ‘endgrain’ (the part of the tree that would show if you cut horizontally through a tree) was considered vulgar in furniture and so all joinery on show would be designed and made in such a way as to hide the endgrain.
-I feel that the contrasting colours that endgrain provides can look beautiful and I chose to show it off on these pieces – you can see it in the below image as the dark squares that accentuate the chair’s components.
+In this piece, the contrasting colours that endgrain provides look beautiful and I chose to show it off on these pieces – you can see it in the below image as the dark squares that accentuate the chair’s components.

 The Sapele is very thick stock at 3” x 3” dimensions.
 From the lumber yard, the wood begins as a very large rough sawn log that has been dried at the yard for a period of a few years.
 I then start mapping out the parts and cutting the log down to rough sized components to begin working the wood.